 Thank you so much, Alyssa.
 I have heard so many stories of this happening (and even more so after I published this posts and others with CP reached out).
 It hurts to know that so many with CP grew up feeling that they weren’t enough the way they are.

-I remember reading Tara’s story about this experience (of a PT mimicking her walk) on Tonia Says.
+I remember reading Tara’s story about this experience (of a PT mimicking her walk) on Tonia’s blog.
 Just like that time, it brought tears to my eyes.
 Adults can be so violent without ever laying a hand on a child.
 With the best of intentions.
 That doesn’t matter when what they say & do cuts to the heart.

 I love the way you described communication with your body as a language – so poetic and true, too.
 The line, “maybe if I tried hard enough” was the first tearjerker for me because god, how hard were you already trying, as a disabled kid, just to get through the day?
 Tonia taught me that people with CP expend 3-5 times as much energy as people without CP.
 At that’s not counting the emotional energy needed to cope with being different than your peers, being excluded, not knowing where or how you fit.
 You were trying so, so hard.